atmospheresnode/ELSA-sven/README.md

 ### **Current Version**
 > ### **Version 1.9.8 (June 27, 2025)**
 - Citation Information Form: Added separate tabs for authors and editors so it's easier to follow.
 Also, people and organizations are separated within the tabs.
+- Context Products Update: Updates context product models in database for bidirectionality with related products and updated to have most up-to-date product in registry.

 ### **Previous Versions**